Leila Rahimi: Biography

 Rahimi was born and raised in Denton, Texas.
 After high school, she interned with Dallas Mavericks announcers Wally Lynn and Mike Fisher.
 In 2002, she graduated magna cum laude from the University of North Texas with a degree in journalism.
 From 2001 to 2005, she worked as an anchor/reporter with KTCK-AM Sports Radio in Dallas.
 In 2006, she went to work as a sports anchor/reporter with CBS-affiliate KXII-TV in Sherman, Texas.
 She held various positions at Fox Sports Southwest in Dallas from 2001 to 2011.
 In 2007, she accepted a position with NBC-affiliate KXAN-TV in Austin, Texas.
 In 2012, she moved to San Diego to work for Fox Sports San Diego where she served as the field reporter for the San Diego Padres and produced a weekly program.
 She then returned to Texas, working at Comcast SportsNet Houston as an anchor, reporter, and sideline reporter for the Houston Astros and the Houston Rockets; while in Houston, she was nominated for several Emmy awards.
 In 2014 and 2015, Rahimi worked with the MLB Network while in Philadelphia and was an anchor and reporter for Comcast SportsNet Philadelphia.
 In October 2015, she was hired as the anchor for NBC Sports Chicago, where she, as of the 2019-20 season, serves as the sideline reporter for Chicago Bulls broadcasts and hosted White Sox pre-game and post-game shows.
 In August 2020, Rahimi was laid off from NBC Sports Chicago as part of company-wide cutbacks at NBCUniversal due to the ongoing COVID-19 pandemic.

 In January 2021 Rahimi was announced as a partner to long-time WSCR host Dan Bernstein on a new mid-day show dubbed "Bernstein and Rahimi".

+She has since continued contributing to WSCR, making appearances on the "Bernstein and Holmes Show" (often referred to as "Leila Wednesdays") and occasionally filling in for either of them.